daronphang/programming-resources/dev-ops/CI-CD/jenkins/jenkinsfile/syntax.md

 ### script

 script takes a block of Scripted Pipeline and executes in the Declarative Pipeline.
 For most cases, this step should be unnecessary, but it can provide a useful "escape hatch".
 Instead, script blocks of non-trivial size/complexity should be moved to **Shared Libraries**.

+### dir

+Purpose is to change your current working directory to another on the Jenkins agent where the build itself is running.
+However, there is a limitation when running with **Docker plugin where dir() with an absolute path is not supported**.